marlospomin/rails-deployment-guide/README.md

 ## Mina

-After installing mina's gem add a new file under `/config` folder called `deploy.rb`, in that file add the following lines:
+After installing mina add a new file under `/config` folder called `deploy.rb`, in that file add the following lines:

 ``` ruby
 require "mina/rails"